Want to know the different types of social proof you can use for your business?

 That’s why Airbnb’s testimonial page displayed their hosts’ stories via video, like this:

-The great news?
-Getting video testimonials for your brand is the time-intensive part.
-But once you’ve already created them, you can easily display them on your website!
-With the help of a useful plugin like Feeds for YouTube Pro, adding video testimonials on WordPress is so easy, even a non-techie like you can do it.
+With the help of a useful plugin like YouTube Feed Pro, adding video testimonials on WordPress is so easy, even a non-techie like you can do it.

 Using the plugin, here’s how we recreated Airbnb’s video testimonial page: